Emivvvvv/deloxide/README.md

 *   **Reliability:** `Deloxide` is robust and does **not** produce false alarms in deadlock-free code.

 All benchmarks were run on a base M1 MacBook Pro with Rust 1.86.0-nightly.

+> [!IMPORTANT]
+> The following benchmarks were conducted using version v0.1.0 and currently cover only Mutex performance.
+Benchmarks for RwLock and Condvar will be added in future updates.

 ### 1. Performance Overhead